ari1337an/tensorify/src/PROJECT_STRUCTURE.md

           - `onboardingQuestions.test.ts` - Tests for the onboarding questions endpoint.
           - `onboardingSetup.ts` - POST endpoint for submitting onboarding data and setting up user accounts.
           - `onboardingSetup.test.ts` - Tests for the onboarding setup process.
+        - `roles/` - Role management API endpoints.
+          - `postRoles.ts` - POST endpoint for creating new roles with associated permissions.
+Validates permission existence before role creation, creates the role record, and establishes RolePermission links through the intermediate table.
+Includes comprehensive error handling for invalid permissions and proper response validation.
+          - `postRoles.test.ts` - Comprehensive test suite for the POST roles endpoint covering authentication, authorization, request validation, permission existence validation, role creation scenarios, and error handling.
+        - `permissions/` - Permission management API endpoints.
+          - `getPermissions.ts` - GET endpoint for retrieving all system permissions from the PermissionDefinition table.
+Returns a list of available permissions with their IDs and actions for use in role creation and management.
+          - `getPermissions.test.ts` - Test suite for the GET permissions endpoint covering authentication, data retrieval, and response validation.

 ### Global Providers